Lemon sour has been booming in Japan since around 2017, still now.

 Those are definitely not the fancy sour cocktails that you order at stylish classic bars.

-My Izakaya Sour Drink Recipe
+My Izakaya Sour Drink Recipes

 Lemon Sour VS Lemon Chu-Hi